jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/introduction.rst

 * :ref:`Configuration files <configuration-overview>`

 The dVRK Classic arms use a fair amount of analog signals that need to be calibrated for better accuracy.
-The initial values in the XML IO configuration file are generated from the ``.cal`` file provided by ISI.
+The initial values in the JSON IO configuration file are generated from the ``.cal`` file provided by ISI.
 Unfortunately, these values don't take into account the differences between the original ISI controllers and the dVRK